opentripplanner/OpenTripPlanner/docs/Basic-Tutorial.md

 this example we start the OTP instance in the current directory(`.`)  where the data and config files are saved:

-- To build a graph with street and transit data use the `--build` and `--save` parameter:
+- To build a graph from street and transit data, then save it to a file, use the `--build` and `--save` parameters:

     `$ java -Xmx2G -jar otp.shaded.jar --build --save .`

-- To build a street-graph (OSM and elevation data only):
+- To build a street-graph (OSM and elevation data only, ignoring transit input files):

     `$ java -Xmx2G -jar otp.shaded.jar --buildStreet --save .`

-- To build a graph using the existing street-graph:
+- To build a graph layering transit data on top of an existing street graph (built using the previous command):

     `$ java -Xmx2G -jar otp.shaded.jar --loadStreet --build --save .`